NoordermeerLab/Plot-Nuclear-Intensity/README.md

-# NoordermeerLab
+# Plot Nuclear Intensity
-Code developed and used in the Noordermeer lab @ I2BC
+ImageJ macro used to create a signal plot along the longest line of the cell nucleus